junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Right, yeah."
 Sam turns back to his laptop, face carefully controlled, rapidly typing and scrolling the page for a few minutes.
 Then, suddenly lifts his head again, "I wasn't guilty because she reminds me of Jess, Dean.
 It's because she doesn't know Nick's already in Hell.
 They'll never reunite again.
 And we're not really there helping either of them, we just want Nick's *body* for Christ's sake.
 We're no better than what Lucifer did to them."

 "We're trying to save the world here!"
 Dean snaps, clenching the wheel far too tight.
 The car shifts on the road unsteadily.
 "Lucifer ruined their lives, Nick said 'Yes' -- We didn't do any of that!
-In fact, once we're done with this crap in Heaven, stop the souls from falling from there, we'll send her to peace too.
-Now will you please focus on the case and find where Crowley stashed the body?"
+In fact, once we're done with this crap in Heaven, stop the souls from falling from there, and we'll send her to peace, too.
+Now, will you please focus on the case and find where Crowley stashed the body?"

 Sam sighs defeatedly, and stops arguing.

-Dean fumbles his phone and dials a number from the speed-dial.
+Dean fumbles his phone and dials a number from the speed dial.

-The phone rings until it goes to the voicemail.
+The phone rings until it goes to voicemail.

-Dean glances down at the screen with a frown, then talking to it: "Cas, you alright?
+Dean glances down at the screen with a frown, then talks to it: "Cas, you alright?
 We have some leads about where Nick's body might be, could use some help locating the exact place.
 Call me when you can."

 Sam doesn't look up.
 "Cas not answering?"

 "Yeah, must be sleeping or something.
 That's good, he could use some rest."
 Dean checks his watch.
 It's indeed quite late, now that he thinks about that.
-They've been practically driving the whole day and then just ran straight into that ghost show.
+They've been practically driving the whole day, and then just ran straight into that ghost show.
 His nerve is cracking with exhaustion now that adrenaline starts dropping.

-"So could we," Sam says exactly what he has in mind.
+"So could we," Sam speaks exactly what he has in mind.

-They pull over at the first motel out of the town.
+They pull over at the first motel out of  town.

 <br>